amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 **To exchange an LWA authorization code for an LWA refresh token**

-1. Your application calls the Login with Amazon (LWA) authorization server (https://api.amazon.com/auth/o2/token) to exchange the LWA authorization code for an LWA refresh token.
-The call must include the following query parameters.
+1. Your application calls the Login with Amazon (LWA) authorization server (`https://api.amazon.com/auth/o2/token`) to exchange the LWA authorization code for an LWA refresh token.
+The call must include the following query parameters:

 <table>
 <thead>